-Whether needed for growth or startup business funding, here are the top 10 small and minority business grant programs available:
+Whether needed for growth or startup business funding, here are the top 10 grants available to black, minority business owners

 1. The FedEx Small Business Grant Contest is a nationwide competition that will award $50,000 in total to six deserving U.S-based entrepreneurs and business owners.
 Go to www.businessgrants.org/opportunities/fedex_small_business_grant_contest.html